Taman Sri Sinar

-Taman Sri Sinar is a township in Kuala Lumpur, Malaysia.
+Taman Sri Sinar is a housing estate in Kuala Lumpur, Malaysia.
 It is located in the northwest of the Segambut constituency and is surrounded by Taman Sri Bintang, Segambut Jaya, Taman Seri Kepong Baru, Taman Bukit Segambut, Taman Segambut Aman and Taman Segambut Damai.
 It has an estimated population of 40,000 as of 2010.
-This township is in the Federal Territory of Kuala Lumpur with Kuala Lumpur City Hall (DBKL) as its local authority.
+This area is in the Federal Territory of Kuala Lumpur with Kuala Lumpur City Hall (DBKL) as its local authority.

 History

 Foundation of Taman Sri Sinar

 Taman Sri Sinar was formerly a rubber tree estate.
 However, with the fall of the rubber industry in Kuala Lumpur and rapid development of the surrounding area, Taman Sri Sinar transitioned into a residential neighborhood.
 It is unknown in which year the settlement was founded.